-Dr. Faiyaz Notta is an Associate Researcher at OICR and Principal Investigator at the Princess Margaret Cancer Centre.
-He employs genomic, cell biology and single-cell approaches to decipher new molecular targets that are needed to treat pancreatic cancer.
+Dr. Faiyaz Notta is a Scientist at the Princess Margaret Cancer Centre who co-leads OICR’s Translational Research Initiative focused on pancreatic cancer (PanCuRx).
+He employs genomic, cell biology and single-cell approaches to decipher new molecular targets that are needed to treat the deadly disease.

-Notta has made important contributions to our understanding of the genomic evolution of pancreatic cancers alongside Dr. Steven Gallinger as part of OICR’s PanCuRx Translational Research Initiative.
+Notta has made important contributions to our understanding of the evolution of pancreatic cancer and the disease’s subtypes.

 See Dr. Notta’s recent publications on PubMed.

 Opportunities to collaborate